wladermisch/NotionLink/README.md

 2.  **Paste Token:** Paste the secret token into the input field.
 3.  **Share:** Go to the Notion page(s) you want to use, click "..."
 (Top right) -> "Add connections" -> and select your "NotionLink" integration. **This step is mandatory!**
 4.  **Autostart:** Check the box if you want the app to start with Windows.
+5.  **Error Reporting:** Leave the checkbox enabled to help us fix bugs anonymously.
-5. Click "Save and Start".
+6. Click "Save and Start".
 The app will save and launch in your system tray.

 > **Security Warning:**
 > Keep your secret token hidden!
 Never upload your `config.json` file or post your token in issues or any other public place.
 If you fear your token is compromised, visit the integrations page again to renew it.
 The app will never write your token to the log files.